jundalisay/superb/content/en/social/economics/solutions/2020-inflation.md

 ## The Solution: Ban Crypto

 To bring back money into productive uses, crypto mining and transactions must be banned in countries experiencing inflation.
+This is because the only productive labor that crypto mobilizes is that of blockchain developers, which we classify as '[value-adding skilled immaterial effort](/social/economics/principles/part-4/chapter-04)'.

+### What will happen to blockchain developers?

+The government can force such developers and marketers to register in a government database, as a blockchain professional, in order to allow them to receive payments in crypto.
+In this way, blockchain development is selectively allowed in a similar way that weapon-making is.